samuelroland/dme/docs/paradigm-analysis-pres.typ

     [
 - Borrow
 - Rules of borrow
-  - Only one owner per ressource
+  - Only one owner per resource
   - Only one mutable reference at a time
-  - Or several immutables references
+  - Or several immutable references
   - References must always be valid

   ],